How to Calculate Your Refrigerant Leak Rates Like A Pro

 8 Things to Keep in Mind About the EPA’s Refrigerant Leak Rate Calculations

-Now that we’ve shown you the two methods you need to properly calculate your refrigerant leak rates, here’s a few things you need to keep in mind about these refrigerant leak rate calculations (that most people forget):
+Now that we’ve shown you the two methods you need to properly calculate your AC refrigerant leak rates, here’s a few things you need to keep in mind about these refrigerant leak rate calculations for HVAC units to avoid expensive repairs (that most people forget):

 - They are NOT per occurrence leak rates.